-A very recent study by UC Berkely's professor Ming Hsu concludes that information acts on your brain in the same way as money and food does on your brain.
-It’s the part in your brain that produces dopamine which makes you crave for new input all the time.
+A very recent study by UC Berkely's professor Ming Hsu concludes that information acts on your brain in the same way as money and food do on your brain.
+It’s the part in your brain that produces dopamine that makes you crave new input all the time.

 Just as your brain likes empty calories from junk food, it also overvalues information that makes us feel good but may not be useful.
 It’s just idle curiosity.
 This is why smartphone addiction is hard to break.